IPandral/PDF-to-MP3-CLI/README.md

 ## License

-This project is licensed under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open-source and available under the MIT License.

+---

+For those preferring a graphical interface, check out the [PDF-to-MP3-UI](https://github.com/IPandral/PDF-to-MP3-UI) repository, which provides a user-friendly interface for converting PDFs to MP3 files.